99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - ECS Cluster Capacity Provider is what is used to automatically provision and scale the infrastructure, adds EC2 when you are missing capacity (CPU, RAM) (recommended) this is used to scale the cluster container instances, not the number of tasks.
 To scale nr of tasks Create an ECS Service with Auto Scaling and attach an Elastic Load Balancer
-- Auto scaling group scaling, scale based on CPU utilization we can scale using
+- AUTO scaling group scaling, scale based on CPU utilization we can scale using:  !!
-- target tracking based on a target value from Cloudwatch metric
+- TARGET tracking based on a target value from Cloudwatch metric
-- step scaling scale based on a specified Cloudwatch alarm
+- STEP scaling scale based on a specified Cloudwatch alarm
-- scheduled scaling scale based on a specified date / time
+- SCHEDULED scaling scale based on a specified date / time

 ECS Rolling updates:
 when upgrading from V1 to V2 we can control how many tasks can be started and stopped and in which order in order